 \section{Numerical optimization of channel input distribution}

-Computing the optimal input distribution for a noisy channel can be used not only to design encoders that provide maximal information throughput, but also to figure out what the channel's capacity is.
+Computing the optimal input distribution for a noisy channel can be used not only to design encoders that provide maximal information throughput, but also to compute the channel's capacity.
 In some cases we may be able to use analytical properties of the channel (e.g. Gaussian noise with zero mean known variance) to perform this computation.
 In other cases, we can find this distribution by maximizing the channel's mutual information with respect to the input probabilities (\cite{MacKay2005} p169).
 Mathematically:

 This optimization problem can be solved, and the optimal distribution/channel capacity computed, using numerical optimization techniques such as gradient ascent.
-Mutual information has the nice property that it is a convex function with respect to the input probabilities, so optimizing the input probabilities directly using gradient ascent will be guaranteed to find a global maximum eventually with a proper learning rate.
+Mutual information is a concave function of the input probabilities for a fixed channel, so gradient ascent over the input probabilities is guaranteed to find the global maximum with a proper learning rate.

-We solve this problem using projected ascent. which consists of applying the following updates:
+We solve this problem using projected ascent, which consists of applying the following updates:

-Where $\mathbf{p}_{\xrv}$ is a vector of probabilities for each state in $\mathcal{X}$.
+where $\mathbf{p}_{\xrv}$ is a vector of probabilities for each state in $\mathcal{X}$.

-The projection operator $\text{proj}(\cdot)$ enforces the constraints that the probabilities need to be positive and sum to 1.
-This is done by taking the element-wise maximum of $\mathbf{p}_{\xrv}$ and $\mathbf{0}$ (a vector of all $0$s), and then adding enough to each element such that they sum to one.
+The projection operator $\text{proj}(\cdot)$ approximately enforces the constraints that the probabilities need to be positive and sum to 1.
+For a sufficiently small step size $\lambda$, this can be done by taking the element-wise maximum of $\mathbf{p}_{\xrv}$ and $\mathbf{0}$ (a vector of all $0$s), and then adding enough to each element such that they sum to one.
 Mathematically:

-Where $N$ is the number of elements in $\mathbf{p}_{\xrv}$ and $p_i$ is the $i$th entry of $\mathbf{p}_{\xrv}$.
+where $N$ is the number of elements in $\mathbf{p}_{\xrv}$ and $p_i$ is the $i$th entry of $\mathbf{p}_{\xrv}$.